-- 1. Is a fair and open competition that avoids conflicts of interest in project selection, implementation, and the administration of funds: - 2.
+- 1. Is a fair and open competition that avoids conflicts of interest in project selection, implementation, and the administration of funds; - 2.
 Considers selection criteria reasonably consistent with the criteria identified in the BoS regional competition; - 3.
 Complies with the core practice requirements in 25 CCR 8409; - 4.
 Incorporates the performance standards set forth in HCD's Annual Action Plan; - 5.
 Complies with federal and applicable state ESG regulations; - 6.
-Considers any other practices promoted or required by HUD; and - 7.
-Ensures the funded homeless service provider(s) maintain documentation of satisfactory match pursuant to the requirements of 24 CFR Part 576.201.
+Considers any other practices promoted or required by HUD; and

+7. Ensures the funded homeless service provider(s) maintain documentation of satisfactory match pursuant to the requirements of 24 CFR Part 576.201.

-Note: 25 CCR 8408 prohibits subpopulation targeting with ESG funds in Homelessness Prevention (HP) and RR programs except if documentation of both of the following is provided to HCD prior to the award of funds for these activities:
+Note: 25 CCR 8408(e) prohibits subpopulation targeting with ESG funds in Homelessness Prevention (HP) and RR programs except if documentation of both of the following is provided to HCD prior to the award of funds for these activities:

-- 1. Evidence of an unmet need for these activities for the subpopulation proposed for targeting. - 2.
+- 1. Evidence of an unmet need for these activities for the subpopulation proposed for targeting - 2.
 Evidence of existing funding in the CoC Service Area for programs that address the needs of the excluded populations for these activities.

-B. Annual Action Plan Requirements
+B. Annual Action Plan requirements

 The following requirements regarding the BoS activities are in HCD's Annual Action Plan.
-The Annual Action Plan is required by HUD, and pursuant to 24 CFR Part 91 and governs the distribution and use of ESG funds allocated by HUD to states and local governments.
+Pursuant to 24 CFR Part 91, the Annual Action Plan is required by HUD and governs the distribution and use of ESG funds allocated by HUD to states and local governments.
 CoCs must adhere to these requirements as part of their provider recommendation process.

-C. Amounts Available for Administrative Activities
+C. Amounts available for Administrative activities